astrophpeter/CnnPythonDeploy/README.md

 1. `model/` contains all the data requited to build the trained tensor flow model.

-*`model/model-v1.json` meta informationa about model topology used to build the tensorflow graph.
+* `model/model-v1.json` meta informationa about model topology used to build the tensorflow graph.

-*`model/model-v1.h5` binary fule containing all of the train weights and baises which populate the tensorflow graph.
+* `model/model-v1.h5` binary file containing all of the trained weights and baises which populate the tensorflow graph.

-*`model/classes.npy` contains the mapping from the human readable classes ('SN1a,'SNII etc..) to machine readble classes ([1,3,0...]).
+* `model/classes.npy` contains the mapping from the human readable classes ('SN1a,'SNII etc..) to machine readble classes ([1,3,0...]).

 2.  `utils.py` python script containing the prediction function which takes Gaia Spectra and returns classification using tensorflow model.
 Usage and explaination below.